gabstv/ztl/readme.md

 <%= escape product["name"] %>
 ```

+Alternatively, you can set `ZtlConfig.escape_by_default` to true to have escape on by default.
+In this case the special "escape" is invalid, however the "safe" keyword can be used to output the value as-is.

 Variables passed into the `render` method must be prefixed with `@`.

 The language supports the following types: